Avoid long-term commitments!

 It is statistically true that at least half of the young companies funded by angel or venture investors will not survive three years from funding to demise, and more than that percentage will die with two years if not well financed.
-The greatest burden of either a growing company or one needing to retract and reduce expenses is the office lease.
+The greatest burden of either a growing company or one needing to retract and reduce expenses is the office lease – especially in these years after COVID and remote work.
 Although payroll is almost always the greatest cost, companies have flexibility as to how to handle both rapid growth and rapid decline in the personnel arena.

-The most difficult thing to deal with in either rapid growth or retrenchment is the office lease.
-A five-year lease may be cheaper per month than a three year lease, and may provide for more free rent and tenant improvements.
-Those benefits pale in comparison to the high cost of retaining or buying out a longer term lease when growing or reducing in size – which is most of the time for early stage companies.
+The most difficult thing to deal with in any of these events – now or future – is the office lease.
+A five-year lease may be cheaper per month than a three-year lease and may provide for more free rent and tenant improvements.
+Those benefits pale in comparison to the high cost of retaining or buying out a longer-term lease when growing or reducing in size or misjudging number of at-the-office employees – which is most of the time for early-stage companies.

 [Email readers, continue here…] From personal experience with many companies in my portfolio and from many board experiences over the years, young companies are unpredictably unstable in their facilities requirements.
 Flexibility is worth a few percentage points of fixed cost when companies are in high growth mode or are at early stages of proof of market.